ryandrewjohnson/react-localize-redux/README.md

 component class, but return a new localized component with additional props `translate` and `currentLanguage`.

-The `translate` prop is a function that takes the unique id from the transaltion file as a param, and will return the localized string based on `currentLanguage`.
+The `translate` prop is a function that takes the unique id from the transaltion file as a param, and an optional `data` param for variable substitutions.
+The function will return the localized string based on `currentLanguage`.

 ```javascript
 import React from 'react';